 After they have been configured on a FRITZ!Box, FRITZ!Apps automatically use this function to be notified by the FRITZ!Box about new events.
 This communication takes place from the FRITZ!Box via AVM directly to the notification service for Android devices provided by Google, or for iOS devices provided by Apple, via the battery conserving transmission deployed in many apps.
 In the context of regular internet communication the IP addresses of your FRITZ!Box and of the device are used.
 Communication takes place in encrypted form.
 Over this route the FRITZ!Box transmits the events of the FRITZ!Box so that they can be processed and displayed in the app.
 For this, supplementary user data like telephone numbers, email addresses or names are transmitted end-to-end in encrypted form; these can be decrypted only by your FRITZ!Box and the apps registered with it.

 To improve the functionality, user friendliness and security of your FRITZ!Apps, AVM receives certain information about the use of your FRITZ!Apps.
-For this the FRITZ!Apps use Google Analytics and Fabric, web analytics services from Google (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; "Google") and App Analytics von Apple (One Apple Park, CA 95014, USA; "Apple").
+For this the FRITZ!Apps use Google Analytics, Google Firebase, and Google Fabric, web analytics services from Google (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; "Google") and App Analytics von Apple (One Apple Park, CA 95014, USA; "Apple").

 If required by law, or if third parties process the data on Google's or Apple's behalf, Google or Apple can transmit these data to third parties where necessary.